zachfrancisco/CSARCH2-CS1/Ghub_pattern.md

 Briefly describe your project build (1–2 paragraphs).
 Mention: target use case (e.g., general-purpose desktop, gaming, programming, data science, etc.) and budget constraint.

 This build is a high-end intel based gaming pc.
 It uses the Intel Core i9-14900K processor with a modern ASUS motherboard.
 For the RAM it uses a 64GB DDR5 memory, plenty of storage with NVME and SATA SSDs.
 It also has a reliable 850W power supply.
 For the graphics, it uses a Zotac RTX, which is capable of handling todays games in high settings.
 The fractal North XL case and cooling fans keep everything running cool and quiet.
+Our budget constraint is 200000 to 2100000 pesos.

 Target use case: gaming